mckib2/phantominator/README.rst

     ph = dynamic(128, 20)

 If we want to modify ellipse/ellipsoid parameters or we just want to see what they are.
-For example, we can the MR ellipoid parameters like this:
+For example, we can get the MR ellipsoid parameters like this:

 .. code-block:: python